emilhe/dash-leaflet-docs/docs/geojson_tutorial.md

 .. dash-proxy:: docs.geojson_flatgeobuf
    :prefix: geojson_flatgeobuf

 If you inspect the network tab, you'll see that only a fraction of the full dataset ( > 14 MB) is transferred.
 Note that no additional infrastructure is needed to realise this behavior(!).
 The (partial) dataset is served by the Flask server hosting the Dash app.
+It is not supported to pass flatgeobuf data via the `data` properly, only via `url`.